Menu

 Teacher: Miss Sweeney

-Hello Year 2!
-My name is Miss Sweeney and I will be your teacher this year.
-I am so excited for the new school year and I can't wait to get started with our learning.
+Hello and welcome back Year 2!
+I can't believe we only have one full term left in Year 2!
+I can't wait to continue with all our amazing learning.
 We will be doing lots of fun learning activities as well as learning some new school and classroom routines.
-I know that we are going to have a great year together!

 Key Dates